 After sustaining extensive damage from back-to-back hurricanes, Irma and Maria, San Juan re-opened as a homeport on October 7 and also served as a hub of humanitarian aid.
 In late November, the Port of San Juan received its first port of calls from Carnival Conquest and Royal Caribbean's Freedom of the Seas.
 Carnival reinstated San Juan as a homeport in February.

-New cruise ships arriving later this year include mega-ships Carnival Horizon, Royal Caribbean's Symphony of the Seas and Celebrity Edge.
+Carnival's newest ship, Carnival Horizon, began calling at San Juan in early June; other new cruise ships arriving later this year include mega-ships Royal Caribbean's Symphony of the Seas and Celebrity Edge.
 For the upcoming cruise season, San Juan expects a record-breaking 1.7 million passengers, which officials equate to approximately $250 million in revenue for the U.S. territory.

 Cruise Port: Gustavia